gamertense/intentionally-vulnerable-golang-project/README.md

 go run main.go
 ```

-You will see the following message in the console:
+You should see the following message in the console:

 > HI I'M INTENTIONALLY USING VULNERABLE LIBS

-## Running Dependency Check
+## Running Dependency Check Locally

 To run the dependency check locally, use the following command: